Evidence-Based Liquid Biopsy Knowledge

 The randomized phase 3 PROFOUND trial established olaparib efficacy in DDR-mutant mCRPC:

-• Study Design: 387 patients with HRR gene alterations randomized to olaparib vs physician's choice of enzalutamide or abiraterone
+• Study Design: 387 patients with HRR gene alterations (Cohort A: BRCA1/2/ATM, n=245; Cohort B: other HRR genes, n=142) randomized to olaparib vs physician's choice of enzalutamide or abiraterone

 Clinical Application: BRCA1/2 testing is now standard of care in mCRPC. ctDNA testing enables identification without invasive biopsy of bone metastases, which are technically challenging and often non-diagnostic.